amkhlv/usr/share/notes/virtualization/containers/systemd-nspawn.md

 - `passwd` to create the root password

-- `apt-get update && apt-get dist-upgrade` (althought this should not be necessary)
+- `apt-get update && apt-get dist-upgrade`

 - `adduser andrei` to create the new user (for logging in via `machinectl login`)